StPfeffer/rusty-roads-web/README.md

 ## About

 This project is part of our college coursework, aiming to develop a simple route manager application.
-We chose the Rust programming language to add an extra layer of challenge and learning opportunity.

 ## Features